Accelerated BS/Master's Program

 - In your application, be sure to answer "Yes" to the question: "Are you applying as an accelerated undergraduate/graduate or dual student applicant?"

-- Once you have submitted your Master's application, notify the CS department that you have applied to the BS/Master's program by emailing Dr. Edwards.
+- Once you have submitted your Master's application, notify the CS department that you have applied to the BS/Master's program by completing this form.

 - BS/Master's applications are reviewed shortly after grades are issued for the semester in which you apply.
 You will be notified by email of the result.